and welcome to the second part of our German Word of the Day

 - Ich hatte noch 30 Minuten, als ich den Test abgegeben habe.

-But seriously, it was very long again, so sorry for that.
-I hope it was helpful though.
+Seriously though, I hope it was helpful and you have a better understanding of lassen now.
 As always if you have any questions about lassen and what we’ve learned today or if you want to try out some examples just leave me a comment.

 I hope you liked it and see you next time.